hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/04_parts.md

 <script src="http://gist-it.appspot.com/http://github.com/hannesN/gef-mindmap-tutorial/blob/step4_parts/com.itemis.gef.tutorial.mindmap/src/com/itemis/gef/tutorial/mindmap/parts/MindMapPartsFactory.java"></script>

 The factory has only one method: `createContentPart`.
 We are only interested in the `content` right now.
-Based on the type of the content object, we create a new instance using the injector, which takes care of the dependency injection.
+Based on the type of the content object, we create a new instance using the *injector*, which takes care of the dependency injection.

 ## The AnchorProvider

-In the visuals tutorial we created a tiny mindmap by instantiating the visuals and anchors for the connection.
+In the visuals tutorial we created a tiny mind map by instantiating the visuals and anchors for the connection.
 This work will be done by the GEF MVC framework now.
 We already have parts which create the visuals, and also try to create the connection anchors.
 To be able to do that, we need to provide an anchor provider.

 Here is the code of the `SimpleMindMapAnchorProvider`:

 <script src="http://gist-it.appspot.com/http://github.com/hannesN/gef-mindmap-tutorial/blob/step4_parts/com.itemis.gef.tutorial.mindmap/src/com/itemis/gef/tutorial/mindmap/parts/SimpleMindMapAnchorProvider.java"></script>

 The core is the `get`-method.
 A factory is bound to an instance of `MindMapNodePart`.
 The get method retrieves the `Visual` of that part and creates a `DynamicAnchor` like we did in step 3.

-TODO: Explain the calculation
+After the creation, we are binding the computation parameter of the dynamic anchor to an anonymous instance of `ObjectBinding`.
+This binding itself is bound to the layoutBounds of the anchorage, in our case the MindMapNodeVisual.
+If those are changing, a recalculation i triggered a recalculation of the anchor.

 ## The Module

-GEF uses guice to manage the dependency injection.
-With guice you specify teh dependencies in a separate file, called a `Module`.
+GEF uses *Guice* to manage the dependency injection.
+With *Guice* you specify the dependencies in a separate file, called a `Module`.
 GEF provides default module, which we can use as superclass and modify via overriding methods or add new one.

 The GEF module use a name pattern to identify, to what class we are binding right now.